JetBrains/teamcity-sdk-docs/topics/spa-ui-plugins.md

   </c:otherwise>
 </c:choose>
 ```
-As you see, we use internal property `teamcity.plugins.SakuraUI-Plugin.bundleUrl` to understand, if we should load the JavaScript from the TeamCity itself, or somewhere else.
-It's required for incremental Webpack compilation and livetime updates we will touch later.
-This is the last Java-related code we will see in this guide.
+We use internal property `teamcity.plugins.SakuraUI-Plugin.bundleUrl` to understand if we should load the JavaScript from the TeamCity itself or from somewhere else.
+It's required for incremental Webpack compilation and livetime updates we will describe later.
+This is the last Java-related code in this guide.

 From now, we are ready to the pure frontend.
 Here's a brief description of React basics.